MohdRas/docker-basics/README.md

         - mango-express is the IMAGE_NAME.
         - mango-network is the DOCKER_NETWORK.

-- applications which run outside of our docker network (our js application), will connect to docker network (mangodb & mango-express) using the localhost:27017
+- our application will connect to "mangodb" database using the localhost:27017
+    - db URL in the codebase
+        - "mangodb://admin:password@localhost:27017"
+        - mangodb is the PROTOCAL.
+        - admin is the USER_NAME while running mangodb container.
+        - password is the PASSWORD while running mangodb container.

 - browser(which is on the host, outside the docker network) will connect to our js application using host:port number (localhost:8080)
 - our node js application will connect with the "mangodb" database.
 - Once this application is built, we will push the codebase to GIT.
 Jenkins will build and create an image out of this.